Key findings

 Start the conversation earlier.

-We pulled reservations across multiple months and found that Survey response rates doubled whenever a "Just checking in" message was sent within a few days of arriving.
+We pulled reservations across multiple months and found that Survey response rates doubled whenever a "Just checking in" message was sent within a few days of arriving, leading to more 5-star ratings.
+Identify the guests who were happy with their stay and make it easier for them to leave a review by automatically linking your online review site.

 Quick changes to reduce 1 star reviews.